tbh-98/Hypergraph-MLP/README.md

 This is the repo for our paper: [Hypergraph-MLP: Learning on Hypergraphs without Message Passing](https://github.com/tbh-98/Hypergraph-MLP).

+## Overview

+A quick summary of different folders:

+- 'baselines' contains the source code for our baselines.

+- 'ours' contains the source code for our Hypergraph-MLP.

 ## Recommend Environment:
 ```
 conda create -n "hgmlp" python=3.7